WEVU-LP: History

 This working relationship lasted until midnight on September 1, 2004.
 This occurred shortly after Caloosa struck a deal for carriage of the station (then known on-the-air as "UPN 8") on DirecTV.
 This forced WEVU to seek UPN programming via microwave from UPN owned-and-operated station WTOG out of St. Petersburg, Florida; they also aired WTOG's three-hour E/I block.
 All other programming on the station consisted of infomercials.
 Comcast continued to operate its own UPN affiliate, which began going by the faux call letters of "WNFM".
 WEVU was later picked up by Dish Network.

 When UPN ended broadcasting in September 2006, WEVU filled the time slot with more infomercials.
-By this time, the stations had been sold to Equity Broadcasting, and were simulcasting the six o'clock news from Univision affiliate and sister station WUVF-CA. Equity subsequently decided to rebroadcast WUVF's entire schedule on WEVU (since WEVU, unlike WUVF, is available via DBS).
+By this time, the stations had been sold to Equity Broadcasting, and were simulcasting the 6 p.m. newscast from Univision affiliate and sister station WUVF-CA. Equity subsequently decided to rebroadcast WUVF's entire schedule on WEVU (since WEVU, unlike WUVF, is available via DBS).

 In 2007, Equity struck a deal with LatinAmerican Broadcasting to carry LAT TV on its group of stations beginning May 30, 2007; WEVU was to be one of the stations.
 However, WEVU continued to rebroadcast WUVF.

-WBSP signed off March 11, 2008 after suffering technical problems.
+WBSP signed off March 11, 2008, after suffering technical problems.

 On April 4, 2008, Equity announced the sale of all five of its Southwest Florida stations (including WEVU and WBSP) to Luken Communications, LLC for $8 million.
 Equity cited corporate financial losses as a reason for the sale.
-However, Equity Media Holdings entered chapter 11 bankruptcy that December, and offers by Luken Communications to acquire Equity-owned stations in six markets were withdrawn.
+However, Equity Media Holdings entered Chapter 11 bankruptcy that December, and offers by Luken Communications to acquire Equity-owned stations in six markets were withdrawn.

 WEVU was sold at auction to Silver Point Capital on April 16, 2009.
 The sale closed on August 17, 2009.
 WBSP was not named in the sale.
 WEVU then surrendered its previous class A classification, which it had held since 2002.

 Three days before the completion of the sale to Silver Point, WEVU was taken silent.
 As a result, Dish Network began to obtain WUVF's programming via another satellite station, WLZE-LP (channel 51), on October 7, 2009.
 On March 10, 2011, WEVU-LP's license was cancelled by the FCC.
 WBSP's license had been cancelled on June 15, 2010.